Kathleen M. McCarthy

 Boston, Massachusetts 02109

 North Andover, Massachusetts 01845

-Attorney McCarthy prepares every case for trial and develops a sound legal defense for every client that walks though the door.
-She has tried countless cases in Massachusetts and secured not guilty verdicts for a variety of offenses including domestic assault and battery and operating under the influence of alcohol.
-If you do not want to plead guilty and want one of the most experienced, knowledgeable and skillful lawyers on your side contact Attorney McCarthy now.
+Attorney McCarthy prepares every case for trial and develops a sound legal defense for every client that walks through the door.
+She has tried countless cases in Massachusetts and secured not guilty verdicts for a variety of offenses, including domestic assault and battery and operating under the influence of alcohol.
+If you do not want to plead guilty and want one of the most experienced, knowledgeable and skillful lawyers on your side, contact Attorney McCarthy now.

 Kathleen M. McCarthy has focused on Massachusetts Criminal Law throughout her legal career.
 McCarthy is a graduate of Boston College and Boston College Law School.

 If you have been charged with a crime or arrested for a felony or a misdemeanor and want experience and skill on your side, call Massachusetts criminal defense Attorney Kathleen McCarthy now at 978-975-8060 or click here to send an email.
 Time is not on your side.
 She will respond quickly to speak with you and your loved ones.